 - Becca herself.
 She gets violently picked on first day at school, gets bricks falling down on her when in her room and Jennifer throws a champange bottle in her face while screaming "bitch!"

-- Dominatrix: Becca dresses in this outfit at one point.
+- Dominatrix: Becca dresses in this outfit at one point as a random gag some point in the film.

 - Fan DisserviceEdward: The only thing that doesn't stop aging is your ass.
 It gets pretty wrinkly down there...